Six Flags Great Adventure: Rides, Shows, and Activities For The Whole Family

 Daredevils will get their kicks on ultra-thrilling coasters

 Six Flags is full of thrill rides that will bring you up, up, up, and then drop you all the way down.
 For the brave, Kingda Ka goes from 0 to 128 miles per hour in 3.5 seconds, making it the fastest coaster in North America and the tallest roller coaster in the world.
 Or try Nitro, the Hypercoaster, which means over-the-top speed, height, and airtime, and then go on to El Toro, one of the fastest and tallest wooden coasters on Earth.
 Haven’t had enough?
 Try out more thrill rides like Dare Devil Dive, Twister, and Slingshot.
-Make sure you also hit the Jersey Devil Coaster, the world’s tallest, fastest, and longest single-rail roller coaster and a thrill for all the daredevils out there.
-New to the park this year is the return of Medusa, the world’s first floorless, top-rail roller coaster.
+Make sure you also hit the Jersey Devil Coaster, the world’s tallest, fastest, and longest single-rail roller coaster and a thrill for all daredevils.
+New to the park this year is The Flash Vertical Velocity, the first super boomerang coaster to open in North America (and 2nd in the world).
+It rushes forward and backward at nearly 60 miles per hour through a 180-degree twisted drop and zero-G roll.
+In a flash, it changes direction and speeds off again, backward–hop on if you dare.
 And don’t forget to pick up the photo of you coming down the rails of your favorite thrill coaster (snapped mid-ride for purchase) to earn your future bragging rights.

 entrance at six flags great adventure